warmsound/crystal-face/README.md

-# Crystal-Tesla
+# Crystal
-A Garmin Connect IQ watch face based on PixelPathos Crystal.
+A Garmin Connect IQ watch face.

 ## Description
 **If you enjoy this maintained version of Crystal with Tesla integration, you can support my work with a small donation:**